Dental Implant Surgery and What Implant Surgery Techniques are used?

 The first is where there is a bad tooth (the one that needs to be removed) is currently occupying the space where the Dental Implant needs to be placed.
 The second, is when the space is empty or when the tooth is missing.

 For cases of Dental Anxiety it may be necessary to have Sedation Dentistry, but it is not required.
 Anesthesia can be achieved with a local anesthesia just like what is used for a dental filling.
 Laughing gas aka.
-NO2 can also be used as a twilight sedative.
+NO2 can also be used as a twilight sedative for implant surgery.

 In the event the Dental Implant is unable to be placed, due to lack of bone support or a large infection, sometimes the proper clinical decision is to Bone Graft the area (and let the body heal) and delay the placement of the Dental Implant to achieve optimal results.
 In general, the body can take up to 6 months for this to happen, although it is often times a shorter wait.